MKM12345/Hacker-Style-Editor/CONTRIBUTING.md

 - Submitting Pull Requests: If you have a fix or an enhancement you would like to contribute, you can submit a pull request.
 Make sure to follow the guidelines below when submitting your pull request.

-- Helping me to deploy this on github page (TOP PRIORITY)
 ## Guidelines for Pull Requests

 To submit a pull request, please follow these guidelines: